Does your inbox ever look like this?

 There’s a fine line between too much personalization and too little.
 If you’re concerned you aren’t striking that balance let our email marketing experts know!

-In ecommerce email marketing abandoned cart emails are a must because the average cart abandonment rate is an alarming 74%!
+In ecommerce, email marketing abandoned cart emails are a must because according to Mailchimp, the average cart abandonment rate is an alarming 74%!
 This can be a huge loss for your business.
 But don’t worry.
 If someone is shopping on your site and navigates away or gets distracted and does not make a purchase, you can still convince them to buy your products.

 If you are not sold on using abandoned cart emails think about it like this.
 A customer is shopping on your website and decided that they are interested enough in an item to add it to their cart.
 The hard part is over.
 They’re already so close to converting!
 Using retargeting will remind them that at one point they really liked that item.
 It’s a sign that they should go back and make a purchase.